Russia's Vladimir Putin admits wildlife stunts are staged

 "Of course, there are excesses.
 And I am enraged about it," he told Masha Gessen, a journalist and Putin critic whom he had invited for a meeting in the Kremlin after she was sacked from her job editing a travel magazine for refusing to send reporters to cover the crane flight.

 "But I thought up these tigers myself.
-Twenty other countries where tigers live, also started taking care of them," she quoted Putin as saying, re ferring to an incident four years ago when he was shown shooting a tiger with a tranquiliser gun that looked like it was poised to attack someone.
+Twenty other countries where tigers live, also started taking care of them," she quoted him as saying, referring to an incident four years ago when he was shown shooting a tiger with a tranquilizer gun that looked like it was poised to attack someone.

 Environmentalists later suggested the tiger had been driven in from a zoo for Putin to shoot for the TV cameras.

-Note: (This story removes erroneous reference to meeting in Kremlin cafeteria in paragraph 6)